-An even more interesting addition to that toy will get your dog even more interested!
+An even more exciting addition to that toy will interest your dog!
 You need to jam something inside the box – a small plastic bottle will do with small holes in it.
 The bottle can be filled with little doggy crunchy treats, and the dog will have lots of fun getting them out.
 The idea is that the ball drops on the bottle and dislodges one or two treats.
-They slide out down the ramp with the ball – double delight for the dog!
+They slide down the ramp with the ball – double delight for the dog!

 Less complicated DIY Dog toys can be made, of course.
-How about cutting a small hole into a hollow rubber ball, maybe one that doggy has already had fun playing with.
-The hole needs to be just big enough to stuff treats inside but not so big that they all fall out at once.
-As before, the dog will have fun chasing the ball around but will also soon catch on that good stuff comes out when it rolls.
+How about cutting a small hole into a hollow rubber ball, maybe one that doggy already has fun playing with?
+The hole must be big enough to stuff treats inside but not so big that they all fall out at once.
+As before, the dog will have fun chasing the ball around but soon catch on that good stuff comes out when it rolls.
 Another winner!

 A firm favourite recommended by dog trainers is the Muffin Tin Game

 Below are some other posts that, as a professional games-based Dog Walker and Trainer, I think you will be interested in